 Reports have shown that Maine has the 4th best highways in the United States, making driving around quick and easy.
 While most major roads and highways in Maine are in good shape, keep in mind that the winters do get quite cold, so you'll want to be prepared for icy conditions if you're travelling between December and March.

 Catching a flight to Maine

 Catching a flight to Maine is the most popular option for travelling into the state, with six commercial airports running services between other destinations in the country, as well as a handful of international flights.
 These six airports are located in different regions of Maine, so you should be able to easily fly into the city/area you'd like to explore.

 Portland International Jetport (PWM) is the busiest in the state, receiving flights from all over the US, including cities like Boston, New York, Chicago and Dallas.
 Hancock County-Bar Harbor Airport (BHB) is the closest airport to Acadia National Park.

 Taking public transport to Maine

-The United States' national train system, Amtrack, offers services in 46 states including Maine making traveling between Maine and the state you're coming from easy and efficient.
-With routes that will take you to Bangor, Augusta, Brunswick, and Portland (among others), arriving at your preferred region within the state is relatively simple and won't break the bank.
-While some train journeys can take a full day or even overnight (depending on which state you're traveling from), tickets are still fairly cheap, with an average price of USD$40.
-Ticket prices can go up depending on the time of year you're traveling in, the total distance of your journey, and what area of the train you prefer to sit in.
+The United States national train system, Amtrak, offers services in 46 states, making travelling between Maine and the state you're coming from easy and efficient.
+With routes that will take you to Bangor, Augusta, Brunswick and Portland (among others), arriving at your preferred region within the state is relatively simple and won't break the bank.